collectionspace/cspace-installer/README.md

 these features of the installer we strongly advise hardening and securing your server before running the installer.

-We recommend starting with a newly created as a buildup to a production deployment.
+We recommend starting with a newly created server as a buildup to a production deployment.
 As you become familiar with the installation process and CollectionSpace you may want to wipe and reload the Operating System a few times before settling on a final configuration / setup.

 See the [documentation](docs/README.md) for full instructions.